Smithsonian/mpc-public/mpc_orb/README.md

 # mpc-public/mpc_orb

-Code related to the parsing & validation of best-fit orbit files in the "mpc_orb.json" format
+Code related to the parsing & validation of best-fit orbit files in the "mpc_orb.json" format.

+This format is intended to be used to describe the orbits of solar-system minor-planets, comets, irregular satellites, and interstellar interlopers.

+The MPC currently populates mpc_orb.json files using data from the orbfit package, but we emphasize that the mpc_orb.json format is intended for the generic exchange of orbit data from any source.

 ## Functionalities